Kotkoa/my-cv/index.md

 I excel in problem-solving, performance optimization, and UI/UX improvements while ensuring accessibility and maintainability.
 Working with GraphQL APIs, component-based architecture, and modern CI/CD workflows, I contribute to efficient, high-quality development.

 I have a proven track record of collaborating with international teams, working remotely, and contributing to both enterprise and startup environments.
 Based in Spain, I am open to hybrid collaboration and occasional travel.
+Currently, I am actively learning Spanish (A2), aiming to reach B2 by the end of 2025.

 Beyond coding, I am passionate about photography, sailing, and continuous learning.

+//

 ---